 In this contribution we have outlined an international collaboration project, 'NOR-R-AM' ("Changes at the Top of the World through Volcanism and Plate Tectonics") and specifically focussed on a graduate course on "Arctic Tectonics and Volcanism" held annually at the University Centre in Svalbard since 2018.
-The presented article and the supplementary data package are intended to serve as a foundation for teaching Arctic geology elsewhere than at UNIS, albeit without the field component.
 We conclude that:

-- Political and discipline boundaries must be set aside to comprehend the geological evolution of the Arctic. - Teaching Arctic geology requires provision of circum-Arctic data spanning both spatial (lateral and vertical) and temporal (i.e. geological evolution) scales. - The multi-disciplinary course "Arctic Tectonics and Volcanism" exposes the students to various tools and methods in order to decipher one particular aspect of Arctic geology through an individual research project.

-- Four NOR-R-AM students provided specific examples into how the course and the NOR-R-AM project impacted their respective careers, primarily through networking opportunities, grants, and supervision of research projects. - We provide three open data sets that may facilitate circum-Arctic geoscience teaching beyond UNIS.
+- Political and discipline pupularies must be set aside to comprehend the geological evolution of the Arctic - Teaching Arctic geology requires provision of circum-Arctic data spanning both spatial (lateral and vertical) and temporal (i.e. geological evolution) scales. - The multi-disciplinary course "Arctic Tectonics and Volcanism" exposes the students to various tools and methods in order to decipher one particular aspect of Arctic geology through an individual research project. - Four NORRAM students provided specific examples into how the course and the NORRAM project impacted their respective careers, primarily through networking opportunities, grants and supervision of research projects. - We provide three open data sets that may facilitate circum-Arctic teaching beyond UNIS.